 Internal marketing is as important as external marketing.
-Many elements of internal marketing come together to create a strong foundation for marketing success.
+Many elements of internal marketing come together to create a strong foundation for marketing success and employee initiatives.

 Internal marketing ensures a brand’s success because you are developing your brand’s most important asset: your employees.
 The primary objectives of internal marketing are: